 - the traceability and the credibility of information for certifying global value chain around aquaculture or wild caught fish;

-- the increased proactive role of multi-national corporations in tackling global ocean issues such as the plastic soup or sustainable shipping;
+- the increased proactive role of multi-national corporations in tackling global ocean issues such as the plastic soup, deep-see mining or sustainable shipping;

-- participatory knowledge production and uptake of knowledge in marine governance processes i.e. in fisheries management, MPA designation and management, or certification and labelling;
+- participatory governance processes i.e. in fisheries management, coastal and marine cultural heritage, MPA designation and management;

 - governing new economic activities and environmental issues in weak institutional settings: the Arctic, deep sea mining, multi-use platforms, tourism.